-This is a completely limiting belief on the part of the assistant which is almost certainly echoed, supported and probably driven by the many layers of management above her.
+This is a completely limiting belief on the part of the assistant.
+Furthermore, this belief is almost certainly echoed, supported and probably driven by the many layers of management above her.

 Anyone and any organisation can do almost anything they want if they commit to it.
 M&S cannot change the weather, but they can certainly change and redesign a faulty chaotic system then implement it correctly.
 If this is indeed a systemic mindset throughout M&S, then they have a serious and chronic problem.

 What they really mean here with the statement “we can’t do it” is they “don’t want to do it.”
-A corporate “can’t/won’t do” mindset in this instance leading to a chaotic and head in the sand operation with little regard for their customer experience or indeed that of their frontline staff.
-Profits are down?
+A corporate “can’t/won’t do” mindset in this instance leading to a chaotic and head in the sand operation.
+This demonstrated little regard for their customer experience or indeed that of their front-line staff.
+M&S profits are down?
 Hmmmmm?

-Tesco, on the other hand, have a corporate “can do” attitude which appears wholly focused on improving customer experience and one which in turn generates more profits as well.
-Profits are up?
+Tesco, on the other hand, have a corporate “can do” attitude.
+One which appears wholly focused on improving customer experience.
+This attitude turn generates more profits as well.
+Tesco profits are up?
 Hmmmmm?

 Tesco realise a good customer experience also results in word of mouth referrals and yet more advertising free growth.
 I tell everyone how good the delivery service is.
 This falls into the emotional intelligence quadrants of understanding others and managing relationships with others.

-Emotional intelligence and customer care often go hand in hand.
-Organisations can embrace this and so can we as individuals.
+Emotional intelligence and customer experience go hand in hand.
+Organisations can and should embrace this and so should we as individuals.

 I hope you enjoyed this article and found it interesting.
 If you did then please like it and share it.
 Every little bit helps in internet land.